 Everyone knows that.
-Just like everyone knows Pinocchio is a bad motivational speaker and Kenny Rodgers is a pain to play cards with.
-However, when a market starts going down, many reason why it shouldn’t.
+Just like everyone knows Pinocchio is a bad motivational speaker and Kenny Rogers is a pain to play cards with.
+However, when a market starts going down, many people reason why it shouldn’t.
 Unfortunately, unless you’re Bill Clinton, what is, is.

 If a market is going from A to C, and B is in between, it will have to pass through B on its way to C (see figure).
 There are no hard-and-fast rules when it comes to fundamentals.
-Although, trading can be a little more difficult that simply “buying at B” (although I do have a “Buy at B” IPO strategy, which you can review here), you’ll do much better seeking to do just that rather than fighting a trend.
+Although, trading can be a little more difficult that simply “buying at B” (although I do have a “Buy at B” IPO strategy), you’ll do much better seeking to do just that rather than fighting a trend.
+(Read some of my thinking on trading IPOs here.)

 Indicators are derived from price.
 Therefore, they are not predictive.
 They simply illustrate what’s already there in price.
 Yes, I do occasionally use moving averages with my “Landry Bowtie pattern,” but that just helps to alert me to what price is doing.
 Always look at price first.
 Use indicators sparingly and, again, as “illustrators.”

-We’ve been mostly short this year because the market has been headed lower.
+We’ve been mostly short in 2016 because the market has been headed lower.
 And so far, the Zika virus, bad earnings, and other negative surprises have helped our positons along.
 Of course, this isn’t always the case, but surprises do tend to happen in the direction of the trend.

 The secret to trading is patience.
 Great trends don’t come along every day.
 You print money for a while but go back to grinding it out all too soon.
 They’re streaky.
 I was once criticized for using that word in a speech because it made trend trading sound “too elusive.”
 Unfortunately, it is.
 And, as I said in my book “The Layman’s Guide to Trading Stocks,” “you must be present to win.”